Contents

 India's $300B AI Shock

 The same logic extends beyond coding.
 Customer support, finance and accounting, HR administration, document processing, compliance workflows, and general computer-use tasks are all exposed because they are structured, language-heavy, and historically labor-intensive.
-Markets have recognized this.
-Teleperformance, a 10.2B Euro revenue BPO that makes most of its money from tasks like customer service, has a market cap of 3.4B Euros as of end-of-day April 22.
+These characteristics enabled India’s growth story because of India’s labor force but AI now puts all of this at risk.

-Teleperformance SE — daily close with event annotations
+Teleperformance SE daily close with event annotations

-Euronext Paris · EUR · Jan 2, 2024 – Apr 22, 2026 · Hover a catalyst marker to show its card
+Euronext Paris · EUR · Jan 2, 2024 – Jun 5, 2026 · Hover a catalyst marker to show its card

 Start